opengeoshub/vgridpandas/docs/contributing.md

 ### Write Documentation

-vgrid could always use more documentation, whether as part of the official vgrid docs, in docstrings, or even on the web in blog posts, articles, and such.
+vgridpandas could always use more documentation, whether as part of the official vgridpandas docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/opengeoshub/vgrid/issues>.
+The best way to send feedback is to file an issue at <https://github.com/opengeoshub/vgridpandas/issues>.

 If you are proposing a feature: